Home Directory Georgia CLE Requirements

 Distance Learning

-Georgia attorneys may carry over 12.00 general CLE credits for one year.
-You may carry over a maximum of 2.00 ethics credits, 2.00 professionalism credits, and 3.00 trial hours credits.
+Georgia attorneys may carry over 18.00 general CLE credits to the succeeding compliance period.
+You may carry over a maximum of 3.00 ethics credits and 2.00 professionalism credits.

 No. In-program attendance verification is not required.